aleksioconnor/djangogamestore/README.md

 RESTful API is used to serve game highscores.

 #### Own game
-Our own disco-game is made with JavaScript and it communicates with the service as wanted (high score, save, load).
-Game is included in the repository.
+Our own club-game is made with JavaScript and it communicates with the service as wanted (high score, save, load).
+Game is included in the repository and can be found with [this url](https://wsd2017gamestore.herokuapp.com/static/clubescape/index.html).

 #### Mobile Friendly
 Our application works well with both traditional computers and mobile devices.
-Specific attention is paid to make the application work well with mobile devices.
+Specific attention is paid to make the application work well also with mobile devices.
 It works with devices with varying screen width and is usable with touch based devices.

 #### Social media sharing
 Games can be shared in two social media sites - Facebook and Twitter.
-Metadata is added correctly, so when sharing, game name, description an image is shown and accessed with the (correct) link.
+Metadata is added correctly, so when sharing, game name, description an image are shown and the game can be accessed with the (correct) link.

 ### Dividing work between team members